NETWORKING & PROFESSIONAL DEVELOPMENT EVENTS

 Join fellow attendees in kicking off the first full day of the conference.
 Your LAC Chair and District President will be on hand for opening remarks followed by a Keynote Address and a brief ITE update by the ITE International President that will segue into the ITE Town Hall that follows.

-Hear an exciting presentation from our Keynote Speaker at the traditional Kickoff Luncheon, or meet and mingle with fellow attendees at the Networking Luncheon.
-Luncheon selection is included as part of the registration process.
+Hear an exciting presentation from our Keynote Speaker at the traditional Kickoff Luncheon.

 Young Professional Happy Hour (4:30 PM – 5:30 PM)

-Join us for the first-ever young professional happy hour at the annual meeting!
+Join us for a young professional happy hour at the annual meeting!
 Relax, share experiences, and network with fellow young professionals in a casual and welcoming atmosphere.
 This event is intended for young professionals working in the industry, ages 21-35.

 Family Night (6:00 PM – 9:00 PM):